 I am often surprised when discussing export processes with Irish businesses how little is known about export controls, meaning the regimes and regulations that are in place controlling dual-use items by the Irish Authorities and the EU.
 Businesses who have been exporting for years and have strong compliance practices for customs procedures would respond with, “We don’t deal in military goods, so this doesn’t apply to us.”
 However, they don’t seem to have come across terms such as dual-use or sanctioned parties.

-However, the Department of Jobs, Enterprise, and Innovations (DJEI), Export Licensing unit, is responsible for managing controls on exports of dual-use items, military items, and items destined for countries to which trade sanctions apply.
+However, the Department of Business, Enterprise, and Innovations (DBEI), Export Licensing unit, is responsible for managing controls on exports of dual-use items, military items, and items destined for countries to which trade sanctions apply.

 Regulations apply to any export of dual-use items from Ireland to a destination outside the EU.
 There are also some regulations for the most critical dual-use products which are subject to the strictest controls; e.g. radioactive, sonar equipment, and 'cryptanalytic' items which are also controlled when exported from Ireland to countries within the EU.
 The transfer of knowledge, technology, and software are also regulated under the controls.